 The Democratic Republic of the Congo (DRC) education system is plagued by low coverage and poor quality.
 Some of the challenges that the country faces in the education sector are the corruption, as well as high repetition rates and large numbers of students per class in secondary schools.
 Moreover, the quality of education is inadequate to better respond to youth education needs.

 One idea that is gaining ground is that young students who are seen as direct schools users can contribute to the improvement of educational service delivery and infrastructure within their schools, as they can better monitor its quality and are directly encouraged to looking for solutions.
-In addition, their contributions can help to mobilise existing community ressources to support education.
+In addition, their contributions can help to mobilise existing community resources to support education.

 The Institut Bon Pasteur is a Catholic school that was created in 2011 with a capacity of 300 students.
 But given the high enrollment rate, In 2015, the management committee and the parents’ committee have agreed to fund the construction of two new classrooms and the rehabilitation of latrins that no longer met demand.

-In August 2018, the monitors approached CERC and a joint working group meeting was organized gathered the community monitors, the parents’ committee, the school management committee and CERC to find solutions to this problem.
+In August 2018, the monitors approached CERC and a joint working group meeting was organized bringing together the community monitors, the parents’ committee, the school management committee and CERC to find solutions to this problem.
 During the meeting, the parents’ committee and the management committee agreed to restart the project activities with available ressources before 2019.